containers/podman/docs/podman-run.1.md

 In order for users to run rootless, there must be an entry for their username in /etc/subuid and /etc/subgid which lists the UIDs for their user namespace.

-Rootless podman works better if the fuse-overlayfs and slirp4netns packages are installed.
+Rootless Podman works better if the fuse-overlayfs and slirp4netns packages are installed.
 The fuse-overlay package provides a userspace overlay storage driver, otherwise users need to use the vfs storage driver, which is diskspace expensive and does not perform well. slirp4netns is required for VPN, without it containers need to be run with the --net=host flag.